Anatoli Granovsky: Early life

 Granovsky was born in Ukraine in January 1922.
+In his youth, his family lived in the House on the Embankment; his best friend was Djelal ed-Din Korkmasov's son Erik.
 After his father was arrested by the OGPU on November 6, 1937, Granovsky's mother and siblings lived in social isolation and abject poverty, shunned by their neighbors in their Moscow apartment building.
-Though at first unable to find work, the teenage Granovsky was eventually employed as a turner's assistant in March 1938.
+Though at first unable to find work, the teenage Granovsky was eventually hired as a turner's assistant in March 1938 through the help of Aleksandr Bruskin (who was himself arrested not long after).
 In May, however, he was repeatedly questioned by the NKVD about his supervisor.
 The NKVD apparently wondered why the supervisor would give a job to the son of a man accused of crimes against the State.
 As a result of the interrogations Granovsky was fired, and in October 1938, his family moved from the apartment building to a room in a ramshackle house.

 Joining the NKVD

 On January 27, 1939, Anatoli Granovsky loitered slowly around Lenin's mausoleum in Moscow's Red Square and told a plainclothes NKVD officer that he wished to be taken to the local GUGB chief.
 Placed in Butyrka prison under deplorable conditions, Granovsky was interrogated repeatedly, often being beaten.
-He was forced sign his name on blank sheets of paper, later to find his "confession" typed above it.
+He was forced to sign his name on blank sheets of paper, later to find his "confession" typed above it.
 On the night of April 20, 1939, Granovsky was transferred to a comfortable cell in Lubianka Prison in Moscow.
-After indirectly denouncing his father, Granovsky was recruited into the NKVD on July 20, 1939, to spy on his acquaintances among his father's former colleagues.
+After indirectly denouncing his father, Granovsky was recruited into the NKVD on July 20, 1939, to spy on and provoke his acquaintances among his father's former colleagues.
+According to his memoirs, he justified this by the conclusion that, being shunned since his father's arrest, he "had no friends.
+I owed loyalty to none but those who could exact it from me - and to myself."
 Following the horrifying conditions of the prisons, Granovsky was immediately given money, a salary, and exemplary treatment, including medical operations to undo the effects of illness and injury borne on him by the interrogations and imprisonment.